NYC Theft Attorney Cody Warner Explains Larceny in New York

 Shoplifting In New York

-Shoplifting is commonly understood to mean the removal of merchandise from a store without intending to pay for it.
-There is no specific crime of shoplifting in New York.
-Most often, people who are accused of shoplifting in a store get charged with the crime of Petit Larceny.
+Shoplifting occurs when you take merchandise from a store without paying for it.
+People who are accused of shoplifting in a store get charged with the crime of Petit Larceny.
 However, you could easily face a felony theft charge if the merchandise is worth more than $1,000.

 Shoplifting cases pose some unique challenges.
 New York courts have long held that you do not need to leave the store in order to be charged with shoplifting.
 Instead, taking possession of the item in a way that suggests theft (such as placing it in your bag or under your clothing) may be considered sufficient evidence of intent to commit shoplifting.
 Other factors such as your behavior or proximity to the exit can also be used as evidence of shoplifting.

 Many of the facts surrounding your case may be interpreted differently, depending on who is assessing the information.
 The clerk who accused you of shoplifting may be looking at all conduct in his store through a biased lens.
-If you are charged for shoplifting, an experienced NYC theft attorney can determine the best course of action.
+If you are charged for shoplifting, an experienced NYC theft attorney can determine the best course of action to get your shoplifting charges dropped.

 Defenses That You May Have Available